 Step-by-Step Instructions

-• Step 2 – In a small bowl, add ½ cup of the water or juice.
-Stir the unflavored gelatin into the liquid.
-Set aside to bloom.
+• Step 2 – In a small bowl, add ½ cup of water or juice.
+Sprinkle the unflavored gelatin into the liquid and stir.
+Note: This mixture will become very thick, then solid.
+This is normal, and a process is called blooming the gelatin.
+Set this aside.

 A four step image collage showing the next four steps needed to make cannabis gummies